Special Education Guidance for COVID-19

-This guidance is current as of May 5, 2020.
-The Q&A includes information for districts, educators, and families on FAPE for students with disabilities during school closures to include; provision of services, early childhood considerations, child care, communication with families, timelines, fiscal considerations, and additional resources.
+This guidance is current as of July 10, 2020.
+The Q&A includes information for districts, educators, and families on FAPE for students with disabilities during school closures to include: provision of services, early childhood considerations, secondary transition considerations, child care, communication with families, timelines, fiscal considerations, and additional resources.
 Information in the Q&A will be updated frequently to reflect current guidance as it is released.
-Please note: Section H of the Q&A has been added to reflect what is new and edited in each Q&A update.
 If you have questions, please contact Glenna Gallo, Assistant Superintendent of Special Education, or call at 360-725-6075.

 Information & Resources from Outside OSPI

 - COPAA, NASDSE, NDRN, National Place Statement on Serving Students with Disabilities During COVID-19